Danakil-Industries/Danakil_KiCad_DB/README.md

 # Danakil_KiCad_DB
-My kicad library that I use for my projects
+My kicad component database that I use for my projects.

+NOTE: This database is currently being migrated as I have changed laptops and am still getting everything working again.
+Please be patient!